nsptrq/smartstreetlight/README.md

 **System Architecture**

 The system consists of two main boxes, each equipped with sensors and an ESP32 controller.
 These nodes work together to control the brightness of streetlights and monitor their operational status.
-To reduce the usage or amount of Light Sensor, Data from 1 sensor is exchanged using ESP-Now peer to peer  connection.
+To reduce the usage or amount of the Light Sensor, Data from 1 sensor is exchanged using ESP-Now peer to peer  connection.
 When the data reaches the final node, it will be sent via MQTT to a Node-RED dashboard, allowing users to monitor the system remotely.